-The goal of this feature would be for our customers to be able to create 3D Scans using just an iPhone and the OpenSpace app.
-This would be a huge leap forward for the construction industry, as it would allow teams to not only share 360° photos and do virtual walkthroughs but also to accurately measure and quality check 3-dimensional spaces from within a remote platform like OpenSpace.
+The goal of this feature would be for our customers to be able to create 3D scans using just an iPhone and the OpenSpace app.
+This would be a huge leap forward for the construction industry, as it would allow teams to not only share 360° photos and do virtual walkthroughs but also to accurately measure and quality check three-dimensional spaces from within a remote platform like OpenSpace.

 How LiDAR Works on the iPhone

-Apple unveiled the new iPhone 12 today and announced the higher end models will come with a LiDAR scanner for the very first time.
+Apple unveiled the new iPhone 12 today and announced the higher-end models will come with a LiDAR scanner for the very first time.
 Apple included this LiDAR module on their most recent iPad as well, which allowed us to play with the new hardware ahead of the iPhone announcement.
 With this change, a whole new world of applications is now opened up.
 LiDAR is a powerful technology that has been used by various industries for decades.
 But until now, it hasn’t been available at the fingertips of millions of people who carry a smartphone device in their pocket.

-Scanners used to be the size of a microwave oven and even today typical industrial grade scanners are cumbersome and cost tens of thousands of dollars.
+Scanners used to be the size of a microwave oven and even today typical industrial-grade scanners are cumbersome and cost tens of thousands of dollars.
 Putting this capability in your phone and in your pocket is truly revolutionary and will have major benefits for AEC.

-How 3D Scans Would Work in OpenSpace
+How 3D Scan Would Work in OpenSpace

-- During a jobsite walkthrough, you pull up the OpenSpace app on your iPhone and click a button labeled “Create 3D Scan.”
+- During a job site walkthrough, you pull up the OpenSpace app on your iPhone and click a button labeled “Create 3D Scan.”

 - You then scan an object, area, or room with LiDAR, by panning back and forth across the visual area you want to capture.